Love, Day After Tomorrow: Background and composition

 In 1999, Kuraki sent Japanese label Giza Studio a demo tape of various compositions she had recorded, in order to secure a contract with them.
 Despite them being impressed by her performance, they signed her with American label Bip!
 Records, and sent her to New York City in the United States to debut in that region.
 This attributed to her debut single "Baby I Like", which was recorded in English language, and would coincide with her then-upcoming English studio album.
 The track impressed executives at East West Records, prompting the label to distribute it.
 However, because it failed to chart on any Billboard chart there, her label dropped her and sent her back to Japan, where she began recording new material for a Japanese debut.

 From the bunch, "Love, Day After Tomorrow" was written solely by Kuraki, while production was handled by Kanonji.
-Furthermore, it was composed by Aika Ohno and arranged by American music team Cybersound.
+Furthermore, it was composed by Aika Ohno and arranged by American music team Cybersound (Michael Africk, Perry Geyer, Miguel Pessoa).
 Because of Kuraki's experience with English, she wrote some lyrics and phrases in that language.
 Musically, "Love, Day After Tomorrow" is a pop recording that incorporates elements of R&B and teen music, and lyrically discusses about themes of love.
 In an article from Japanese magazine CD Journal, a contributing editor compared the music to Western culture in the 1990s.
 AllMusic's Alexey Eremenko agreed, comparing the sound to the likes of Whitney Houston and Michael Jackson.